silogen/kaiwo/docs/docs/getting-started/installation.md

 These and the Kaiwo operator itself can be installed in a few different ways.

-### Use Kustomize

-The simplest method is to use Kustomize to deploy the dependencies.
-There is a convenience script which you can run:
+### Using our convenience scripts

+You can install the dependencies using the convenience script

 ```
 bash depedencies/setup_dependencies.sh
 ```

+Then you can install the Kaiwo operator by running

+```
+kubectl apply -f https://github.com/silogen/kaiwo/releases/download/v.0.2.0/install.yaml --server-side
+```

+This method assumes you have installed the AMD GPU operator separately.

-### Use Cluster Forge
+### Using Cluster Forge

-We recommend using [Cluster-Forge](https://github.com/silogen/cluster-forge) to install all necessary components for Kubernetes.
+Another option is using [Cluster-Forge](https://github.com/silogen/cluster-forge) to install all necessary components for Kubernetes.
 There is a README in the Cluster-Forge repo, but the steps are simple:

 1. Clone the repository: `git clone https://github.com/silogen/cluster-forge.git`
 2. Make sure you have Go installed
-3. Run `go run . forge -s kaiwo-dependencies` and select `certmanager`, `kueue`, `ray-operator` and `app-wrapper`, in addition to any other components you may want
+3. Run `go run . forge -s kaiwo` and select `kaiwo-all`, in addition to any other components you may want.
+Specifically, you may want to also include the `amd-gpu-operator` and `amd-device-config`.
-4. Run the deploy script `bash stacks/kaiwo-dependencies/deploy.sh`
+4. Run the deploy script `bash stacks/kaiwo/deploy.sh`

-This will deploy the dependencies into your currently selected Kubernetes cluster.
+This will deploy a working Kaiwo stack into your target Kubernetes cluster.

-!!!note
-    You can also directly install the Kaiwo operator using Cluster Forge, which is described below.

-## Kaiwo operator

-Once you have the dependencies installed, you can install the Kaiwo operator in a few different ways.

-### Use Cluster Forge

-Instead of separately installing the Kaiwo dependencies, you can directly install Kaiwo with its dependencies by running (inside the Cluster Forge repository):

-1. Run `go run . forge -s kaiwo` and select `kaiwo-all`, in addition to any other components you may want
-2. Run the deploy script `bash stacks/kaiwo/deploy.sh`

-### Install from release manifest

-You can directly install the operator from a release by running:

-```
-kubectl apply -f https://github.com/silogen/kaiwo/releases/download/v.0.2.0/install.yaml --server-side
-```

 ## Kaiwo CLI tool